Dhanush0143/Leveraging-CUDA-for-Efficient-Genetic-Algorithms-in-High-Dimensional-Spaces/README.md

-# Exp 3 Sobel edge detection filter using CUDA to enhance the performance of image processing tasks
+# Sobel edge detection filter using CUDA to enhance the performance of image processing tasks

 ### ENTER YOUR NAME: DHANUSH P
 ### REGISTER NO: 212223230042